mozilla/testpilot/docs/development/testing.md

 # Lint

-We use the mozilla-central lint rules.
-See the
-[source for eslint-plugin-mozilla][source] for details about the rules.
+We use the recommended mozilla-central lint rules.
+See the [source for eslint-plugin-mozilla][source] for details about the rules.

+We also use the following eslint plugin recommended rules:

+ - eslint-plugin-import
+ - eslint-plugin-flowtype
+ - eslint-plugin-react

 We are currently migrating away from our old lint configuration, so lint errors are treated as warnings until this process is complete.